 Is the Ark of the Covenant still relevant today?

-After Jesus died, the curtain tore, which meant we’re free to come to God.
+After Jesus died, the curtain tore, which meant we were free to come to God.
 Our bodies became God’s Holy Temple, Jesus our High Priest, and our sins atoned by the Lamb of God—once and for all eternity.
 Thus the Ark is no longer relevant today.